 - become tired or stressed because of how hard they have to concentrate on what other people are saying

 - feel isolated because they are unable to contribute to classroom discussions

-This course looks at the impact hearing impairment can have on a learner’s life.
-It shows how you can make your classroom and practice more inclusive for these learners and offers practical assessment ideas and intervention strategies.
+This course looks at the impact that hearing loss can have on a learner’s life and shows how you can make your practice more inclusive for students, offering practical assessment ideas and intervention strategies.

 On successful completion of the course, participants will be able to:

-- Describe the impact that hearing loss has on learning and social inclusion
+- describe the impact that hearing loss can have on learning and social inclusion

-- Contribute towards planning interventions that take into account a student’s individual development profile and needs
+- contribute towards planning interventions that consider a student’s individual development profile and needs

 - plan successful transition programmes to ensure smooth transition to higher education or work